ProjectElixir-Devices/Changelogs/mido.md

-# Changelog V1.8
+# V1.9 mido

-- Initial build
-- Added Kcal to Parts
-- Updated Kernel to 4.9.317
+* Updated Kernel to v4.9.319
+* Merged all latest stuff from Zeelog